 ABOUT ARTHRITIS PAIN

 Arthritis is a chronic joint condition that affects millions of people every day.
 Often debilitating in nature, arthritis pain commonly disrupts sleep patterns, decreases mobility, and causes significant disturbances to daily activities.
 At times, patients may go days or weeks without an arthritis flare-up, but there is no way of knowing just when one may happen.
 If you’re suffering from arthritis, you understand that your flare-ups have no concern for whether or not your primary care physician is available for an appointment.
 University Urgent Care in Fort Worth, TX is open seven days a week and serves the Frisco Heights, Texas Christian University, Paschal, and Tanglewood areas with superior care.
-With an on-site laboratory our doctors are well-equipped to help diagnose and treat a number of routines and urgent health conditions, including chronic or severe arthritic pain.
+Our care providers are well-equipped to help diagnose and treat a number of routines and urgent health conditions, including chronic or severe arthritic pain.

 TYPES OF ARTHRITIS

 There are a number of different forms of arthritis.
 As a matter of fact, the term can be applied to more than 100 diseases that can cause muscle aches and bone pain.
 The pain is typically the result of worn or damaged cartilage.
 Arthritis pain can attack virtually any joints in the body, but most commonly affects the hands, wrists, knees, ankles, hips, and spine.
 The most common of the arthritic diseases is osteoarthritis, affecting more than 30 million Americans annually.
 Osteoarthritis can affect any joint, but occurs most commonly in the knees, hips, lower back, and neck, as well as the small joints of the fingers and the bases of the thumb and big toe.
 Severe joint pain, the result of arthritis, is most common in adults over 65 years of age but can affect children as well.